 - Such biomes are located in the far South or far North.

-- The main characteristic of taiga biome is long winters and moderate to high degree annual precipitation.
+- The main characteristic of the taiga biome is long winters and moderate to high degree annual precipitation.

 19. Snow Leopards In Captivity